Mr-Georgie/USSD-Simulator/README.md

-# A USSD Simulator App to test USSD APIs
+# USSD Simulator App to test USSD APIs

 ##### Need for an offline tool to test the functionallity of your ussd api running on your local machine.